 Nuts are not only one of the best ways to get healthy fats and calories; they’re also one of the easiest.
 Eat nuts before going on a run or heading to the gym to give you that extra boost of energy!
-Or, mix them into your post workout vegan meal to strengthen your body.
+Or, mix them into your post workout vegan meal fitness routine to strengthen your body.

 So, what do we mean by “healthy” fats?
 Well, first let’s define what “bad” fat is because it’s unfortunately very common in the food we eat.
 Trans fat is artificially made and has been linked to inflammation, heart disease, and high cholesterol levels.
 Trans fats are commonly found in commercial snack products and fried foods.

 Healthy fats can actually combat the negative effects that trans fats may induce.
 Monounsaturated fats and polyunsaturated fats benefit our nutrition, strengthening the heart and lowering cholesterol.
 These fats can be found in some of the foods we’ve already touched on, including soybeans and nuts.

 There are countless ways you can incorporate nuts into your workout regimen.
 Make a peanut butter and banana sandwich to get a healthy ratio of carbs, protein, and potassium.
 Or, simply carry almonds or cashews in your workout bag for a quick and easy snack on the go.

 Without animal byproducts, one of the largest concerns for vegans is having a healthy ratio between all of their protein, vitamins, and minerals.
 However, plant-based protein is just one of the many benefits that a proper post workout vegan meal has to offer.
 Fiber, potassium, B and C vitamins, and healthy fats are just some of the vital nutrients found in these whole foods.